phnx-im/docs/src/spec/authentication_service.md

 * **Client Credential:** A signature over a time stamp using the signature key in the calling client's ClientCredential.
 The request additionally contains the calling client's ClientCredential.
 * **Client Password:** An OPAQUE login flow.
 * **Client 2FA:** The same as **Client**, but additionally performing an [OPAQUE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) login flow
-* **Username auth key:** A signature over a time stamp using the username auth key.
-The request additionally contains the calling client's username.
+* **Alias auth key:** A signature over a time stamp using the alias auth key.
+The request additionally contains the calling client's alias.

 If not explicitly mentioned, all endpoints additionally require the client to provide a valid privacy pass token as part of the request.